By Victor Rios | Amazon.com | 237 pages

 KEY QUOTE: “The ambition in this book is to show the failures of criminalization, the failures of using harsh, stigmatizing, and humiliating forms of punishment to ‘correct’ and ‘manage’ marginalized youths, as well as to highlight the consequences that these methods have on young people’s trajectories.
 Ultimately, I believe that by understanding the lives of boys who are criminalized and pipelined through the criminal justice system, we can begin to develop empathic solutions which support these young men in their development and to eliminate the culture of criminalization that has become an overbearing part of their everyday lives.”

 BONUS: Don’t have time to read the book?
-Listen to Rios talk about Punished on the Office Hours Podcast.
+Listen to Rios talk about Punished on the Office Hours Podcast or watch him discuss his book on Frontline.

 DID YOU KNOW?: Sunday to Saturday has a Good Reads page where we post all of the books we have read – even the ones that didn’t make the cut.